sarah-e-henderson/sarah-e-henderson.github.io/_pages/teaching.md

 author_profile: true
 ---

-*Courses taught in various modalities (in-person, hybrid, online).
-Online courses marked with asterisk (*).
-Multiple sections noted in parentheses.*
+*Note: Courses are taught across modalities (in-person, hybrid, online).
+Online courses are marked with an asterisk (*).
+Multiple sections are noted in parentheses.*

 ## Arizona State University